 We put together our reviews of the 10 best down sleeping bags of 2019 to help you decide which one to get for yourself come camping season.
 Let’s begin!

-10 Best Down Sleeping Bags of 2019 Reviews
+List of the Best Down Sleeping Bags of 2019

 This so-called zero-degree mummy duck down sleeping bag from Hyke & Byke appears to have been designed specifically for backpackers.
 It is super lightweight and even comes with a light compression sack.
 The regular-sized one weighs less than 4.08 lbs, and the long variant weighs 4.30 lbs.

 The entire sleeping bag is made of 400T 20D ripstop nylon fabric that is very light and surprisingly soft to the touch.
 The standards are nicely built into this model.
 There are drawstrings around the hood and shoulder area, as well as baffles around the shoulders and zippers, for retaining heat.

 There are plenty of small details that seem well-designed.
 It has snag-free Velcro and super durable YKK zippers.
 The zipper guard is made of soft fleece.
 The footbox is very spacious, and the sleeping bag even has loops for hanging when in storage.

 The Snowmass can accommodate heights of up to 6 ft 6 in, so it should be roomy enough for a lot of people.
 It also comes in five color options: black, blue, light blue, maroon, and red.

 2. Outdoor Vitals Summit 0°F – 20°-30°F Down Sleeping Bag